chmouel/clipman/README.md

 To query the history and select items, run the binary as `clipman pick -t wofi`.
 You can assign it to a keybinding: `bindsym $mod+h exec clipman pick -t wofi`.
 You can pass additional arguments to the selector like this: `clipman pick --tool wofi -T'--prompt=my-prompt -i'` (both `--prompt` and `-i` are flags of wofi).

 You can use a custom selector like this: `clipman pick --print0 --tool=CUSTOM --tool-args="fzf --prompt 'pick > ' --bind 'tab:up' --cycle --read0"`.
+Or: `clipman pick --normalize-unicode --tool=CUSTOM --tool-args="tofi"` to make clipman play nice with tools that produce NFC normalized Unicode.

 To remove items from history, `clipman clear -t wofi` and `clipman clear --all`.